🦉

 Overview

-In addition to fiat-backed stablecoins, many of which are regulated, there are stablecoins backed by non-fiat assets, such as crypto, credit positions, yield-bearing assets, and delta-neutral strategies.
-These unregulated stablecoins are also referred to as “synthetic dollars.”
+In addition to fiat-backed stablecoins, most of which operate under official regulatory frameworks, there are stablecoins backed by non-fiat assets like crypto, credit positions, delta-neutral strategies, yieldcoins, and/or other stablecoins.
+The majority of these tokens are unregulated and may also be referred to as “synthetic dollars.”

 Stablecoins should be classified based on what actually backs them and how their pegs are enforced, not just surface-level labels.
 Historically, stablecoin implementations have been anchored by external assets (exogenous), protocol token reflexivity (endogenous), or a hybrid of the two, with each model exhibiting different properties, market dynamics, and risk profiles.

 • Reserve-backed stablecoins are issued against a pool of liquid assets held in reserve, either offchain (e.g., cash, T-Bills) or onchain (e.g., yieldcoins, LP tokens).
-Their peg stability is enforced primarily through direct redemption and natural arbitrage forces.
+Centralized reserve-backed stablecoins are the most common (e.g., USDT, USDC), but decentralized varieties also exist.
+Their peg stability is enforced through direct redemption and natural arbitrage forces, ultimately depending on the underlying’s reserve integrity and issuer credibility.

 • CDP-backed stablecoins are minted by locking onchain collateral into smart contracts, where minters/borrowers open collateralized debt positions (CDPs).
-Peg stability is enforced through over-collateralization, liquidation mechanisms, as well as arbitrage between debt repayment and market pricing.
+Peg stability depends on over-collateralization, liquidation mechanisms, market confidence in the protocol, as well as arbitrage between debt repayment and token pricing.

-• Strategy-backed stablecoins are supported by actively managed or programmatic yield-generating strategies, such as delta-neutral positions or basis trades, with either onchain or offchain custody.
-Peg stability depends on strategy solvency, collateral value, and redemption policy.
+• Strategy-backed stablecoins are supported by actively managed or programmatic yield-generating strategies, such as delta-neutral positions or basis trades, with either onchain or offchain collateral custody.
+Peg stability depends on strategy solvency, collateral integrity, redeemability, market confidence in the strategy/issuer, and arbitrage forces.

 Stablecoin Classification